 Pots don’t need a whole lot of space.
+The best pots for peas only need to accommodation a small root system.
 The root system of a pea isn’t huge, so you can get away with putting 6-8 seeds in a 20-centimetre pot.
 Pea plants need support for their delicate structure, so you will need to put a pea support system in – if you have trellis and garden wire, then this will work, just stand the pot up against the wall.
 Alternatively, go upside down and plant smaller varieties in a hanging basket and harvest your peas from the bottom up!

 Why grow peas

 We rarely see fresh peas in the grocery or supermarket.
 Most peas in the UK are garden peas and most of them that are consumed are frozen, with tinned peas coming second.
 The UK produces 150,000 tonnes of peas for freezing alone.
 One of the reasons that so many peas are grown for freezing is that a quick freeze locks in the taste and nutrients of the pea, which very quickly disappear if not eaten.

 And while frozen peas retain a lot of the goodness of the vegetable, they taste NOTHING like peas that you’ve grown yourself.
 And picked and eaten directly off the plant.

 The primary reason to grow peas yourself is for the taste.